 Championed organisation-wide adoption by introducing Figma, leading design talks and presentations, and collaborating closely with developers, driving a shared commitment to user-centred design and unified product experiences.

-Driving adoption required clear communication and collaboration.
-Introducing Figma and leading targeted design talks fostered team engagement and ownership, overcoming resistance and building momentum.
-This showed me that success depends not only on design quality but also on education and inclusive teamwork.
+I drove adoption through clear communication and collaboration, introducing Figma and leading targeted design talks to build understanding, engagement, and shared ownership.
+This experience highlighted that success depends not just on design quality, but on education and teamwork.

-Ultimately, the project confirmed that a well-executed design system enhances consistency, efficiency, and user-centred alignment, improving product quality and scalability.
+Ultimately, the project demonstrated how a well-executed design system can improve consistency, efficiency, and user-centred alignment, supporting more scalable and cohesive products.